 Factors to consider for dementia treatment

 However, this does not mean that dementia can’t be treated and reversed.
 It simply means that the procedure for treatment is not as straightforward as you might think.
-Other factors like medical history, genetics, age, and health come into play, making the whole process complex.
+Factors like medical history, genetics, age, and health come into play, making the process complex.
 Nonetheless, you must stay positive and try some of the treatments suggested here.
 Of course, you must do so while under the supervision of a medical professional and while following their guidance.

 What is the treatment for dementia?

 There are various treatment options out there with varying degrees of success.
-Even if they cannot cure dementia, they can at the very least help you treat and manage symptoms.
+Even if they cannot cure dementia, they can, at the very least, help you treat and manage symptoms.
 Some of these treatment options for dementia care are: